Imran4424/Machine-Learning-Models/README.md

 But, people often confused about two.
 They think they are all the same but they are not.
 There is some difference between artificial intelligence and machine learning.

+#### Artificial Intelligence

+Artificial Intelligence is the theory and development of computer systems that able to perform tasks that normally requires human intelligence, such as visual perception, speech recognition, decision making and translation between languages.

+#### Machine Learning

 Machine Learning is a subset of artificial intelligence.

 As Arthur Samuels Describes **Machine Learning is a field of study that gives computers the ability to learn without being explicitly programmed.**